lucono/xtypejs/project/extensions/xtypejs-extension-introspection/README.md

-# xtypejs Extension - Type Name Utilities
+# xtypejs Extension - Type Introspection

 This extension provides various functions that enable an application to produce friendly UI messages, user prompts, logs, error messages and more related to various data and user input validation scenarios, as well as many other scenarios generally related to type and validation reporting.